|Journal||Australian Tax Review: Parts||31/07/2012||30129470||$1,418.10||Add to cart|

 |Online||Australian Tax Review: Online (Westlaw AU)||28/10/2008||41182317||$2,185.66||Add to cart|

 Critical evaluation of Australian and international tax law

 Since 1971, the Australian Tax Review has been providing in-depth analysis of tax issues in the Australian tax environment.
 The journal has a national and international reputation which services both the academic and professional tax law markets.

 Being a fully refereed journal, articles are only accepted for publication after a rigorous peer review process.
 Appropriate referees (a minimum of two for each article submitted) are selected by the editors from the ranks of senior Australian and international tax academics and practitioners.

-The General Editor, Professor Chris Evans from the Australian School of Taxation and Business Law at The University of New South Wales, works with an Editorial Board of high profile members of the tax profession in Australia and overseas:
+The General Editors, Professor Dale Pinto, Head of the Taxation Department, Curtin Law School, Curtin University, Western Australia, and Professor Kerrie Sadiq, School of Accountancy, QUT Business School, Queensland University of Technology, work with an Editorial Board of high profile members of the tax profession in Australia and overseas:

 • Professor Catherine Brown, Faculty of Law, University of Calgary

-• Commissioner Michael D’Ascenzo AO, Adjunct Professor, University of Melbourne and University of New South Wales; former Commission, Australian Taxation Office
+• Michael D’Ascenzo AO, Adjunct Professor, University of Melbourne and University of New South Wales; former Commissioner, Australian Taxation Office

 • Professor Judith Freedman, Faculty of Law, Oxford University

 • The Hon Justice Michelle Gordon, High Court of Australia